 Africa has what China needs to further propel its economy, specifically crude oil and copper.
 The best way to ensure an abundant supply of these in the future would be to make the depository countries owe it, which it has excellently done so far.

 The play is simple.
 Give staggering loans to inept leaders and keep the details of repayment from the prying eyes of the public.
 Eventually, if debtors are unable to service their debts, China takes over its collateral which is mostly in national assets.
 But this does not comprehend the severity of the situation Africa finds itself.

-Reports show that a substantial number of African countries has taken Chinese loans since 2000, totaling a whopping $124 billion by 2016.
+Reports show that a substantial number of African countries have taken Chinese loans since 2000, totaling a whopping $124 billion by 2016.
 Of course, there have been more after that.
 But, Africa is only a victim of its own ignorance as the world had severally warned of China’s end goal.

 Just last month, the International Monetary Fund (IMF) and the United States advised African leaders of the imperial intentions of China.
 A core of the Belt and Road Initiative developed by President Xi Jinping in 2013.
 However, the lack of thought and foresight by African leaders will not let them vet the deal thoroughly before putting ink on paper.